 Can employees who transferred to a new employer under TUPE be furloughed?

-The revised Government guidance states that a new employer can access the CJRS in respect of employees who transferred to them after 19 March 2020 if TUPE applied to the transfer.
-This could potentially be a problem in relation to an employee who transferred between 28 February and 19 of March given that the relevant RTI submission may have not been notified to HMRC before 19 March, with the result that neither the previous employer or the new employer would meet the eligibility conditions.
+The revised Government guidance states that a new employer can access the CJRS in respect of employees who transferred to them after 28 February 2020 if TUPE applied to the transfer.

 What if we have already paid payment in lieu of notice (PILON) and/or holiday pay on termination?